 Kent State Tuscarawas is proud to offer many opportunities for extracurricular involvement through student organizations.
 The purpose of student organizations is to offer opportunities for personal growth and professional development in future careers.
 These student-run organizations are a great way to meet new people and develop leadership and management skills – foundations that build a resume.

-A good imagination plays a key part in the success of the Kent State Tuscarawas Animation Imagineers (KTAI).
-The Animation Imagineers is an animation-based club that involves its members in the many aspects of computer and traditional animation.
+A good imagination plays a key part in the success of the Kent State Tuscarawas Animation & Game Design.
+The animation-based club involves its members in the many aspects of computer and traditional animation.
 The club also helps to prepare students for jobs in their related field(s).
 They host speakers and sketch sessions and frequently travel abroad for field trips, educational retreats and on-location training.
 KTAI travels have included Columbus, Cleveland, Toronto and Orlando.
 The club participates in several fund-raising activities throughout the year to help make these events possible.
 Membership to KTAI is free and open to any student or faculty member of Kent State Tuscarawas, though participation in the club’s fund-raising activities is required.
-Advisor: Professor Vas Patibandla

 Criminology & Justice Studies Club